wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) by sending it, or a copy of it, by post addressed to the person at his or her last known place of residence or business or postal address.

-    (3) For the purposes of the [Summary Proceedings Act 1957][560], an infringement notice that is sent to a person by post under subsection (2)(b) is served on the person when it would have been delivered in the ordinary course of post.
+    (3) An infringement notice that is sent to a person by post under subsection (2)(b) is served on the person when it would have been delivered in the ordinary course of post.

     (4) An infringement notice must be in the prescribed form and must contain the following particulars: